Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 Material of the pot

-It is best to use ceramic, clay, or terracotta pots for your houseplants.
+Using ceramic, clay, or terracotta pots for your houseplants is best.
 These allow air to pass from the outside of the pot to the inside and vice versa.

-Plastic pots are not ideal as the material restricts airflow, which can affect the plant’s root health.
+Plastic pots are not ideal as the material restricts airflow, affecting the plant’s root health.

 How big of a pot does a money tree need?

-You get different sizes of pot in the market, and choosing the right size can be tricky.
+You get different sizes of pots in the market, and choosing the right size can be tricky.

 So you need to get a pot that is one size bigger than your money tree.